-NUR101 Foundations of Nursing I
+NUR 101 - Foundations of Nursing I 3 semester credit hours

 This course provides students with the skills and understanding necessary to develop, manage, and analyze network scripts used in the administration of a heterogeneous network that generate, efficient interaction with standard network protocols, and effective management of complex network systems.
 Included are programmatic scripts used in securing and managing network security practices.
 Research and presentation of selected topics are required as part of this course.